tech4germany/lunch-matchmaking/README.md

 # Tech4Germany Lunch Matchmaking :pizza: :handshake:

-A little script to match people for lunch that are:
+A little script to match people for lunch who:
-- not in the same team
+- are not in the same team
-- haven't had lunch together yet
+- didn't have lunch together yet
-- not living together
+- are not living together
+- don't have the same mentor
+- haven't shared a room on the excursion

 ### Usage